 Viewpoint by Jeffrey D. Sachs

-This article was published in Il Sole 24 Ore for the Trento Festival of Economics, June 4, 2022, and is being republished with the author’s permission.
+This article was issued by Project Syndicate and is being republished with the author’s permission.

 * The writer is a professor and director of the Center for Sustainable Development at Columbia University and president of the UN Sustainable Development Solutions Network.
 His most recent book is “The Ages of Globalization” (Columbia University Press, 2020).
 The opinions expressed in this commentary are those of the author.

 Photo: The Ukraine-Russian negotiations, end of March, mediated by Turkey, collapsed after the reports from Bucha.
 Here A dead person inside a destroyed car in Bucha, 2 April 2022.
 CC BY 4.0

 IDN is the flagship agency of the Non-profit International Press Syndicate.